Félix Huete

-Félix Huete Pinedo (25 August 1914 – 21 May 1991) was a Spanish professional association football player.
+Félix Huete Pineño (25 August 1914 – 21 May 1991) was a Spanish professional association football player.
 He was born in Ciudad Real, Spain.

 Career

 He played as a midfielder.
 He became an important player for Real Madrid C.F. in the 1940s, playing for the Spanish side from 1941 to 1948.
 He also played for Real Murcia, Racing de Santander and Malacitano.

 He played 154 matches for Real Madrid in La Liga, scoring once.
 He also played 27 times in Copa del Rey.